devnatres/DashProject/README.md

 (Please, excuse my english.
 Corrections for both english and code are welcome!)

-The idea is provide a frantic experience using a very simple control.
+The idea is to provide a frantic experience using a very simple control.

 Each level consists in a top-down tiled map where you can freely move the hero looking for enemies (with a simple radar support) to defeat them in a race against time.
 The hero moves teleporting to nearby places.
 He attacks automatically to nearby enemies using swords.
-He can take cover only near some obstacles; there aren't high walls.
+He can take cover only when he is near to low obstacles.
+There aren't high obstacles, so the hero can be shot if he is not near an obstacle.

-The atmosphere mixes sci-fi technology and medieval witchcraft.
+The atmosphere mixes sci-fi technology and medieval features.

 If development progresses fast enough (what's this?) the game will have an adventure context with some brief cutscenes.